mihonen/polynomials/README.md

 ## Root Solving

 Golynomials uses Quadratic formula to solve roots for simple qudratic polynomials.
 For higher order polynomials, [Durand-Kerner method](https://en.wikipedia.org/wiki/Durand–Kerner_method) is used.
-This method can solve all complex roots.
+This method should be able to solve all complex roots for polynomials upto around 100 degrees.

 ### Getting Complex Roots